theochem/horton/doc/dev_guidelines.rst

    webpage you are currently looking at.
 More details on the documentation system are given below.

-   `Examples` are simple python scripts that use Horton to run a computation.
+   `Examples` are simple python scripts that use HORTON to run a computation.
    Keep these examples simple, e.g. no more than 20 lines, and add abundant comments that explain every line.